-

 EXPO 2025: A Peek Into the Future

 The theme of the Expo is “Designing Future Society for Our Lives”.
 It is held on Yumeshima, an artificial island in the Osaka Bay.
-As usual for a World Expo, the expo is on for a long period of time – 184 days, to be exact: from April 13 to October 13, 2025.
+As usual for a World Expo, the Expo is on for a long period of time – 184 days, to be exact: from April 13 to October 13, 2025.
 So, even if you start planning your trip now, you’re still on time to make it to the Expo!

 The EXPO 2025 Site

 EXPO 2025 is taking place on Yumeshima, an artificial island in Osaka Bay.
 The island itself is 1.55 kilometres squared, and easy to access from central Osaka via the extended Osaka Metro Chuo Line, shuttle buses, and even ferries.
-There are two entrances to the Expo: The East Gate and the West Gate, and visitors will come across the East Gate when arriving by the metro line at Yumeshima Station
+There are two entrances to the Expo: The East Gate and the West Gate, and visitors will come across the East Gate when arriving by the metro line at Yumeshima Station.

-The first structure that you’ll likely notice at the Expo site is the Grand Ring: the symbolic centrepiece of EXPO 2025, the Grand Ring is a massive circular structure encompassing the centre grounds of the Expo grounds.
+The first structure that you’ll likely notice at the Expo site is the Grand Ring: the symbolic centrepiece of EXPO 2025, the Grand Ring is a massive circular structure encompassing the centre grounds of the Expo.
 It is 2025 metres in circumference, 600 metres in diameter, and on average, 13 metres high.
-Designed by world-renowned architect Sou Fujimoto and embodying the expo’s theme “Designing Future Society for Our Lives”, the Ring is covered in greenery and the timber used for the structure was sourced from the 47 prefectures across Japan.
+Designed by world-renowned architect Sou Fujimoto and embodying the expo’s theme “Designing Future Society for Our Lives”, the Ring is covered in greenery and the timber used for the structure was sourced from the 47 prefectures of Japan.

 With elevators, escalators and stairs helping the access to the top, an unmissable to-do at the Expo is to make it to the top of the Grand Ring and take a stroll enjoying the panoramic views of the colourful Expo grounds and its surrounding sea, city and mountains.
 Especially at sunset, it is truly breathtaking!
 Julianna, our Content Manager summed it up: